 Treating trauma is a complex task.
 A person can still be manifesting negative behavioural traits as a result of this past trauma even though a significant period of time, even years since a traumatic event has occurred has elapsed.
-Childhood trauma refers to children aged 0 – 6 years old that have been exposed to a traumatic incident.
+Trauma can develop into Post-Traumatic Stress Disorder or Complex Post-Traumatic Stress Disorder.
+Childhood trauma refers to children aged 0-6 years old that have been exposed to a traumatic incident.

 - Physical or psychological harm with intent

 - Grief at a sudden loss of a caregiver/parent